Updated on - 06 Feb 2026

 Is Aadhaar mandatory for existing insurance policies?

 Making its stance clear, the insurance regulator IRDAI (Insurance Regulatory and Development Authority of India) has said that Aadhaar is not required to buy an insurance policy.
-It released a circular that stated, “In view of the order of the Hon’ble Supreme Court of India for existing insurance policies, the date of linking Aadhaar is extended till the matter is finally heard and the judgment is pronounced by Hon’ble Supreme Court of India”.
+It released a circular that stated, “In view of the order of the Hon’ble Supreme Court of India for existing insurance policies, the date of linking Aadhaar is extended till the matter is finally heard and the judgment is pronounced by the Hon’ble Supreme Court of India.”

 Further to this, IRDAI said that customers buying new insurance plans will be given 6 months from the date of the policy to submit their Aadhaar number, failing which, they will need to submit any “officially valid documents” as mentioned in the Prevention of Money-Laundering (Maintenance of Records) Rules, 2005.

-How to link Aadhaar with insurance policies - online and offline
+How to link Aadhaar with insurance policies - Online and offline

 While Aadhaar linking is optional, some policyholders may prefer to use it for convenience.
 Here’s how you can link Aadhaar to your insurance policy.

-Online Process:
+Online process:

 - Visit the insurer’s website and log in to your account.